MarikenvdVelden/goingnegative/README.md

 # When the Cat’s Away, the Mice will Play?
 How Journalistic Intervention Influences Political Parties' Decision to Go Negative

-Data &amp; Analysis Compendium for the _When the Cat’s Away, the Mice will Play?
-How Journalistic Intervention Influences Political Parties' Decision to Go Negative_ paper.
+Data &amp; Analysis Compendium for the paper, entitled _When the Cat’s Away, the Mice will Play?
+How Journalistic Intervention Influences Political Parties' Decision to Go Negative_.
 No ethical approval was required for this study.

 ## Draft